2016 Pacific typhoon season: Severe Tropical Storm Mirinae

 Mirinae was first noted as a tropical depression during July 25, as it moved off the west coast of Luzon into the South China Sea, about 300 km to the east of the Paracel Islands.
 The next day, it was named Mirinae after it became a tropical storm.
 Mirinae subsequently weakened slightly as it made landfall later that day, near Wanning and crossed Hainan Island.
 It re-intensified on moving into the Gulf of Tonkin.
 The system reached its peak intensity as a severe tropical storm on July 27, with 10-minute sustained winds of 95 km/h.
 The system made landfall about 110 km to the south of Hanoi in northern Vietnam later that day.
 Mirinae subsequently weakened gradually over northern Vietnam, before it dissipated to the north of Hanoi.
+On mainland Vietnam, a weather station in Văn Lý (Nam Định) recorded sustained winds of 33 m/s with gusts reaching 40 m/s, while another station in Ba Lạt (Thái Bình) recorded wind gusts of 47 m/s.

 In Hainan, economic losses caused by the storm reached 300 million yuan (US$45 million).
 By July 29, the storm had left five people dead and five others missing in Vietnam.
 Severe damage to infrastructure was reported in Northern Vietnam, with damage to power lines causing blackouts and power cuts in some areas.
 Mirinae also sank 12 boats, destroyed the roofs of 1,425 houses and uprooted about 5,000 trees.
 Damages in Vietnam amounted to ₫7.229 trillion ($323.9 million).

 Severe Tropical Storm Nida (Carina)

 During July 28, a tropical depression developed about 1020 km to the east-southeast of Manila in the Philippines.
 Over the next day as the system moved north-northwestwards under the influence of a subtropical ridge of high pressure, deep convection started wrapping into the system's low level circulation center.
 During that day PAGASA assigned the local name Carina.

 On July 31, Nida made landfall over the area between Baggao and Gattaran of the Cagayan province in the Philippines at 13:20 PST (05:20 UTC) as a severe tropical storm.
 At 03:35 CST on August 2 (19:35 UTC on August 1), Nida made landfall over Dapeng Peninsula of Shenzhen, Guangdong, China as a severe tropical storm.

+While it lashes the Northeastern part of the Philippines, the provinces of Isabela, Cagayan, Quirino Province, Abra, Mt.
+Province, Benguet, Kalinga Province, and Ifugao Province reported that some of their major roads was not passable due to landslides.
+Despite the local governments of the said areas reported that there are no casualties, they still reported that some of them are injured during the typhoon.
+Damages in Ilocos Norte were estimated at ₱19.38 million (US$411,000).